oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP_ctdenv.md

-## Step 3: Create and load your data in the database
+## Task 3: Create and load your data in the database

 - In Visual Builder Studio, navigate to the "Builds" tab and select **+Create Job**.
   - Enter a name : **CreateDBObjects**